Same as Situm SDK, Situm WYF supports internationalization. Situm WYF internationalizes three elements:

 - Name and information of Buildings, POIs and Floors.

 - Name of POI categories in two languages (primary & secondary).

 UI and turn-by-turn indications #

-Currently, the following languages are available: English, Spanish, French, Japanese, Arabic and Turkish.
+Currently, the following languages are available: English, Spanish, French, Japanese, Arabic, Turkish, Hebrew and Portuguese.
 But while Situm SDK only supports internationalization of the turn-by-turn indications, Situm WYF provides translations of the whole interface.
 Additionally, the UI is adapted to work with Right-To-Left languages, such as Arabic.

 In this Section, we show you how you can display Situm WYF in any of these languages within your application.
 If you have further language requirements, please let us know and we can show you how to achieve them.